hoangthienan95/computer-vision-project/README.md

 ### Mask R-CNN Architecture
 The following figure shows the complete Mask R-CNN structure with the Faster R-CNN base separated out.
 This shows how Mask R-CNN fits into the R-CNN evolution.
 (The evolution before Faster R-CNN is not depicted for understandability.)
 The complete Mask R-CNN network (regional convolutional neural network) is a two stage framework:
-1. Stage 1 scans the image and generates proposals(areas likely to contain an object) using a Regiona Proposal Network.
+1. Stage 1 scans the image and generates proposals(areas likely to contain an object) using a Regional Proposal Network.
 2. Stage 2 classifies the proposals and generates bounding boxes and masks.

 Mask R-CNN contributes to the second stage of this process by creating masks from the Faster R-CNN's Regional Proposal Outputs.